axiba376-cpu/GSMRNet/README.md

 # GSMRNet

-A deep learning approach for crack detection using GSMRNet (GAN with Spatial Masking and Reconstruction Network).
+A deep learning approach for bridge defects detection using GSMRNet.

 ## Requirements